pololu/xyzrobot-servo-arduino/README.md

 You will need to connect an appropriate power source to your servo or servos.
-See the datasheet for your servo for information on the voltage and current requirements of the powr supply, and information about which pins to connect it to.
+See the datasheet for your servo for information on the voltage and current requirements of the power supply, and information about which pins to connect it to.

 To control the servo from your microcontroller board, you must connect the GND